-During Leg 182, an experimental nonmagnetic cutting shoe was used in advanced hydraulic piston corer (APC) coring (see "Appendix: Magnetics Experiment").
-The shoe and other components of the bottomhole assembly were used to investigate anomalous magnetization observed in cores.
-Comparisons were made between cores taken with (1) standard core-barrel assemblies, (2) standard core-barrel assemblies and the nonmagnetic shoe, and (3) nonmagnetic core barrels and shoe.
+During Leg 182, an experimental nonmagnetic cutting shoe was used in advanced hydraulic piston core (APC) coring.
+The shoe and other components of the bottom-hole assembly were used to continue investigations of anomalous magnetization observed in these cores.
+Comparisons were made between cores taken with standard core-barrel assemblies, with standard core-barrel assemblies and the nonmagnetic shoe, and with nonmagnetic core barrels and shoe.
 On some occasions, it was clear that the nonmagnetic shoe and assembly greatly improved the paleomagnetic record.
-On other occasions, the shoe alone improved the record compared with the standard core-barrel assemblies.
-However, there were also sites where neither the nonmagnetic shoe nor the entire nonmagnetic core-barrel assembly had any obvious effect.
+On other occasions, the shoe alone improved the record compared with the core-barrel standard assemblies.
+However, there were also sites where neither the nonmagnetic shoe nor the whole nonmagnetic core-barrel assembly had any obvious effect.
 This is consistent with the intermittent nature of the anomalous magnetization experienced during past legs.
-Postcruise work will focus on trying to isolate other sediment properties such as grain size, porosity, or shear strength, which may control the distribution of coring contamination.
+Work postcruise will focus on trying to isolate other sediment properties such as grain size, porosity, or shear strength, which may affect the coring contamination.